 - A swollen or puffy abdomen

-At the very least, the persin from avocados causes digestive irritation.
+As a minimum, the persin from avocados causes digestive irritation.

 Fatty Liver Disease

-While avocados contain healthy fats, that doesn’t mean that they can’t cause weight gain.
+While avocados contain healthy fats, that doesn’t mean they can’t cause weight gain.
 A standard avocado weighing 201 g contains 29 g of fat, which is a lot compared to other fruits.

 Excess fat can lead to fatty liver disease.
 Also known as hepatic lipidosis, it occurs when large amounts of fat accumulate in the liver.

 Does Avocado Kill Parrots?

 Even small traces of avocado can be enough to cause premature death in parrots.
 Owners that don’t realize that it’s toxic could poison their parrot, causing an unpleasant death.

 In a study reported by the Journal of the American Veterinary Medical Association, eight canaries and eight budgerigars were given two varieties of avocado through a feeding cannula.

 Six budgies and one canary died within 24 to 47 hours after the first administered dose.